fenago/nlp-fundamentals/lab_guides/Lab_3.md

 validation sets have also been elucidated with examples.
 This lab focused mainly on developing machine learning models using features extracted from text data.

-As you progressed through the lab, you were introduced to various metrics used for evaluating the performance of these models.
-Finally, we covered the process of saving a model on the hard disk and loading it back to the memory for future use.

-In the next lab, you will learn several techniques with which data can be collected from various sources.